dividuum/info-beamer/doc/manual.md

 If you send data to a node using TCP (see the `input` event) or UDP (see `osc` and `data` events), you address the node using its full path.
 Using `node.alias`, you can give your node an alias name.
-This name must be unique in a running XXX instance.
+This name must be unique in a running `info-beamer` instance.

 ### node.event(event\_name, event\_handler)